ITU-BDSA2024-GROUP1/Chirp/docs/report.md

 As for why we chose the MIT license specifically; most if not all of our dependencies at the time used it, and we liked it, so we went with it.
 ### LLMs, ChatGPT, CoPilot, and others (Niels)

-CoPilot was used for generating some css, fixing errors in code, explaining stuff from Microsoft documentation that was harad to understand, and pros and cons for different ways of designing code.
+CoPilot was used for generating some css, fixing errors in code, explaining stuff from Microsoft documentation that was hard to understand, and pros and cons for different ways of designing code.

-ChatGPT was used a lot when we were dealing with GitHub Actions since there was not a whole lot of documentation about it and a lot of help found on the internet varried greatly in usability.
+ChatGPT was used a lot when we were dealing with GitHub Actions since there was not a lot of documentation about it and a lot of help found on the internet varied greatly in usability.
 It was also used for RazorPages and especially error-handling.
 In general, we mostly used it to help where our knowledge ran short and where some google searching didn't provide a useful answer; it was not used to just write code we could ourselves but didn't want to.

 The LLMs were largely quite helpful for the development since we used it to supplement information we would otherwise spend very long to find through googling, if we could even find it.
 Though there were also some times were it led us on a bit of wild-goose chase.
 But largely, we would say that it sped up development far more than slow it down.